hpcleuven/duduckdb/README.md

 As this tool relies on making a copy of the parquet database in memory.
 If you need to run multiple queries, you can avoid recreating the database each time by making use of the duduckdb Python interface:

-**Note:** If you plan on executing multiple queries this way, consider requesting a(n interactive) job.

 ```
 $ python3